 The action of pulling doesn’t feel so bad at the time and it often gets them where they want to go.
 Any behavior as rewarding as pulling on the leash takes a lot of commitment from the owner to fix.
 But trust me, it can be fixed and it will be worth it.

-- Is safer and more fun for both you and your dog.
+- Is safer and more fun for both of you.

 - Following the simple steps will make loose leash walking easier.